-The easiest way to get started is by discussing the spending process with your kids as you do your day-to-day errands, such as filling up the car with gas or dropping clothes off at the dry cleaners.
+One way to get started is by discussing spending habits with your kids when you do your day-to-day errands, such as filling up the car with gas or dropping clothes off at the dry cleaners.

-A related topic to discuss with your older children is who in the family is responsible for paying for gas.
-Have your teens figure out how many trips a week they’ll take, where they’ll go and how much gas they’ll need.
+For your older children, it’s important to discuss who’s responsible for paying for gas.
+Have your teens calculate how many trips a week they take, where they go, and how much gas they’ll need.
 If you ask them to run an errand or drop off the younger siblings somewhere, let them know that you’ll pay the cost of that trip.
-Also, decide on an amount of gas that you are willing to pay for each week, such as a half tank or perhaps a fill-up.
-Then set the rule that they must pay for any additional gas they’ll need.
-Help them set up “gas saving” strategies.
-They could carpool with their friends and rotate whose car they’ll use.
-Or, if your child is the only one with access to a car, it’s perfectly fair for them to ask their friends to chip in and split the fuel costs.
+Also, decide on a maximum amount of gas you are willing to pay for weekly, such as a half tank or perhaps a fill up.
+Then set the rule that they must pay for any additional gas they need.
+Suggest some “gas-saving” strategies, such as carpooling with their friends and rotating cars they use.
+Or, if your child is the only one with a car, it’s perfectly fair to ask their friends to chip in for fuel costs.

-As for the dry cleaner, figure out how much your time is worth if you laundered and pressed the shirts yourself versus taking them to the dry cleaner.
-Depending on the number of shirts and the amount of time needed to clean and press them, spending $4 per shirt at the dry cleaner might win out.
-However, there will be occasions where you have no choice but to use the cleaners for certain fabrics.
+When it comes to dry cleaning expenses, estimate how much your time is worth if you laundered and pressed the shirts yourself vs. taking them to the dry cleaners.
+Depending on the number of shirts and time needed to clean and press them, spending $4 per shirt at the dry cleaner might win out.
+However, there will be occasions when you have to use the cleaners for certain fabrics.
 Explain this to your children as the reason you’re spending the extra money.
 The same might be true for things like a shoeshine, a manicure, or a haircut.

-However, sometimes it’s OK to spend a little extra money if it’s for something that’s high quality or something you deeply believe in, such as buying American-made products or products from a particular company because you or a relative work there.
-Whatever the reasons, if it strongly influences your buying decisions over all other considerations, you may want to explain your position to your children.
+However, explain that sometimes it’s acceptable to spend a little extra money for higher-quality items (like clothing or food) or for a cause, such as buying American-made products.
+Whatever the reasons, if it strongly influences your buying decisions over all other considerations, you may want to explain your reasoning to your children.